Justin Turner Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.
+- The Dodgers have a 4.24 team ERA that ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to rank 12th in baseball in home runs given up (146 total, 1.1 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs allowed (149 total, 1.2 per game).

-- The lefty's last time out was on Sunday against the Miami Marlins, when he went seven innings, surrendering one earned run while giving up five hits.
+- The lefty last pitched on Thursday against the Cleveland Guardians, when he tossed one scoreless inning while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.